dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - if `NNBD_SUBTYPE(S, T)` then `e as T` evaluates to `v`.
 Otherwise a `CastError` is thrown.

 In weak checking mode, we ensure that opted-in libraries do not break downstream clients by continuing to evaluate instance checks and casts with the same semantics as in pre-nnbd Dart.
 All runtime subtype checks are done using the legacy subtyping, and instance checks maintain the pre-nnbd behavior on `null` instances.
-In strong checking mode, we use the specified nnbd subtyping for all instance checks and casts.
-However, in legacy libraries, we continue to specifically reject instance tests on `null` instances unless the tested type is a bottom or top type.
+In strong checking mode, we use the specified nnbd subtyping for all instance checks and casts, except that we continue to treat `null` specially for instance checks against legacy types.
 The rationale for this is that type tests performed in a legacy library will generally be performed with a legacy type as the tested type.
 Without specifically rejecting `null` instances, successful instance checks in legacy libraries would no longer guarantee that the tested object is not `null` - a regression relative to the weak checking.

 When developers enable strong checking in their tests and applications, new runtime cast failures may arise.
 The process of migrating libraries and